mikaebora/TriSakay/README.md

 TriSakay leverages the following technologies for its development:

 - **Flutter for Cross-Platform Compatibility:** TriSakay is built using Flutter, a framework known for its cross-platform compatibility.
-With a single codebase, the app is designed to run seamlessly on both Android and iOS platforms.
+With a single codebase, the app is designed to run on Android platforms.

 - **Dart for Modern Syntax and AOT Compilation Support:** The project utilizes Dart as its programming language, offering a modern syntax and supporting Ahead-of-Time (AOT) compilation for efficient execution and improved performance.